 whichs members are all experienced interpreters and improvisers.
 The

 ensemble compiles concert programs integrating/alternating notated and

 commissioned works by Vinko Globokar, Peter Jakober, Steffen Krebber, Jennifer Walshe,

 Anthony Pateras besides performing compositions of the contemporary

 Besides performing his own electronic music, in the recent years Thomas

 Lehn became more active as a synthesizer interpreter of electronic

 compositions.
-The realisation of Boguslav Schaeffer's Electronic Symphony - live performed in 2010 and 2011 - has been documented on the CD PRES Scores on polish label Bolt/Monotype.
+The realisation of Boguslav Schaeffer's Electronic Symphony - most recently live performed in Huddersfield at hcmf 2017 - has been documented on the CD PRES Scores on polish label Bolt/Monotype.
 In 2012 he world premierred OCCAM VI for synthesizer solo by Éliane Radigue at Berghain Berlin during festival Faithful! and – together with KlangForum Wien – dort for synthesizer and 15 piece ensemble by Austrian composer Peter Jakober at musikprotokoll Graz and at Konzerthaus Vienna.